NDepend is

 Next thing I wanted to count number of my BusinessObjects created by ECO Framework (actual pages) in my project.
 That’s simple:

-SELECT TYPES FROM ASSEMBLIES "MyCompany.MyProject.BusinessObjects" WHERE Implement "Borland.Eco.ObjectImplementation.ILoopBack"
+SELECT TYPES FROM ASSEMBLIES "MyCompany.MyProject.BusinessObjects" WHERE Implement "Borland.Eco.ObjectImplementation.ILoopBack"and the answer was 85.

 And this is non-stop process when playing with your code and NDepend…